 1. Ease of Entry in Data Center(Entrance Facility): It is defined by ease of entry into building or backbone of telecommunications services, and may contain devices interface with public networks.
 Necessarily the place to be dry and close to the vertical backbone routes.

 2.Equipment Room: room whose space is intended to centralized location of equipment common to the employees, their location and design must be considered for the possibility of an increase in equipment and in its accessibility.

 3. General Design Considerations: Cafe equipment tends to be a centralized space for housing telecommunications equipment (PBX’s, servers, routers, among others) of a building, being located near the route of the backbone.
 Its size has a minimum of 14m ², but to suit the characteristics of specific equipment, there is a need to make to make a project allowing a non-uniform occupation of the building, providing 0.07m in the equipment room space for every 10m usable floor space.
 If the equipment room is being designed to move, verify that the capacity of the floor will bear the weight of equipment to be installed and check for interference, vibration, altitude, HVAC equipment (dedicated equipment room), lighting, energy and fire prevention.

-4. Routes Inter-Building (Inter-Building Pathways): In a campus environment, routes, inter-building are needed among which it makes the connection of separate buildings.
+4. Inter-Building Pathways: In a campus environment, routes, inter-building are needed among which it makes the connection of separate buildings.
 The lists of standard ANSI/TIA/EIA-569-A basement, ground, aerial and tunnel are the main types of routes used.

-5. Routes Inter-Building Backbone Underground (Underground Inter-Building Backbone Pathways): An underground route is considered as a component of the ease of entry.
+5. Underground Inter-Building Backbone Pathways: An underground route is considered as a component of the ease of entry.
 For route planning, you should consider the limitations existing in the topology, ventilation to prevent accumulation of gas, vehicle traffic to determine the thickness of the layer covering the route and whether it should or should not be concrete, if groundwater constituted for conduits, it should have ducts and troughs, including manholes.

 Cable Distribution System For Servers in Data Center